 Examples of uses which NDSU considers to be unauthorized and unacceptable uses of NDSU provided electronic communications devices include but are not limited to: intentionally viewing, listening to, or sharing obscene or pornographic materials including child pornography; political use; personal commercial gain; copyright (DMCA) violations; hacking or other disruption of operations for other ECD's; attempting to conceal one's identity (such as anonymous emails) for an unlawful or improper purpose or use of a false identity; threatening communications; harassment; use contributing to a hostile, intimidating, or offensive work environment; fraud; stalking; luring of minors; and invasion of privacy.

 The Acceptable Use Review Committee (AURC) is charged with establishing recommended procedures and working with NDSU administrators and the NDSU Information Technology Security Officer to ensure consistent responses to alleged violations of this policy.
-The members of the AURC are the

-Director of Human Resources/Payroll Vice President for Equity, Diversity, and Global Outreach University General Counsel, and Associate Vice President for Information Technology and Chief Information Officer or their designees.
-Procedures are published at http://www.ndsu.edu/its/security/au/.

 Alleged violations of this policy by employees should be reported to the NDSU Information Technology Security Officer and the responsible administrator at the Dean or Director level or higher.
 The administrator and NDSU IT Security Officer in turn will work with the AURC to assess the situation and recommend an appropriate course of action.
 The person accused of the violation should not be notified until this discussion has taken place.
 Allegations concerning students who are not employed by NDSU are guided by the Code of Student Behavior (See Policy Section 601).
 The outcome of an investigation might include a finding of no violation, a violation of policy or law, and/or referral to law enforcement for criminal investigation.